GabeStah/gremlin-chaos-monkey/src/alternatives/docker/index.md

 ```

 > note "Execute Pumba Within a Container"
 > If you'd prefer to run Pumba from within a Docker container, you can preface your Pumba command with the following.
 This creates a temporary container using the [`gaiaadm/pumba`](https://hub.docker.com/r/gaiaadm/pumba/) image.
 The `-v` flag bind-mounts the local `docker.sock` file to the same path in the container, so Pumba can connect to the Docker daemon.
-The `--rm` flag makes the container temporary and `-it` creates an interactive shell so we can pass `pumba` command that follows.
+The `--rm` flag makes the container temporary and `-it` creates an interactive shell so we can pass the `pumba` command that follows.
 > ```bash
 > docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock gaiaadm/pumba \
 > <PUMBA_COMMAND>